Latest updates

 Recent reports and factsheets

-Detailed reports from the PFAS Investigation and Management Program are available to download.
-Appendices to these reports can be found in the document archive.
-To discuss these reports contact pfas.enquiry@defence.gov.au.
+Reports and factsheets from the PFAS Investigation and Management Program are available to download.
+All website links and contact details in these documents were correct at the time of publication, but may change over time.
+To discuss these documents, contact pfas.enquiry@defence.gov.au.

 Document archive